Screening Rates#

 For a RateCollection or a network derived from it, there are a lot of rates that will need to be screened, and some might have the same nuclei that need to be screened.
 A “screening map” keeps track of all of the rates that need to be screened for the same set of reactants.

-The screening map returns a list of ScreeningPair objects which contain the pair of nuclei that need a screening factor computed as well as the list of all the rates that screening factor applies to.
+The screening map is a list of ScreeningPair objects which contain the pair of nuclei that need a screening factor computed as well as the list of all

 Here’s an example: let’s build a helium and carbon burning network.